syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/1_Setting_Up_the_Development_Environment.md

 1. In this Java tutorial, we're going to download and install the necessary tools to build Java applications.

-2. So open up your browser and search for JDK download.
+2. So open up your browser and search for `JDK download`.

 3. JDK is short for Java development kit and it's basically a software development environment for building Java applications.

 4. It has a compiler, it has a bunch of code that we can reuse, it has a Java runtime environment and a bunch of other stuff.

-5. So over here, you can see this page on Oracle.com, Java SE, which is short for Java standard edition.
+5. So over here, you can see this page on Oracle.com, `Java SE`, which is short for Java standard edition.

 6. Click on this.